LIMB LENGTHENING SURGERY

 How Long Does it Take to Recover?

 After the surgery, the child will typically stay in the hospital for a few days.
-Parents and their child will visit a physiotherapist the day following surgery, who will create a daily workout regimen that is an essential component of the process.
+Parents and their child will visit a physiotherapist the day following surgery.
+The therapist will create a daily workout regimen that is an essential component of the process.
 A few days following surgery, new bone will often start to develop.
 We refer to this as the latency period.
 Our doctors and staff will instruct the parents on how to use the fixator to extend the bone every day.

 What Happens to the Muscles, Nerves, and Skin Around the Bone as it Lengthens?